GiannisDem/pepperstone-assignment/README.md

 For this reason we are using a buffer mechanism where we store a configurable number of permutations (**buffer_size**).

-Once the buffer is full we send the permutations to the process_permutation module.
+Once the buffer is full we send the permutations to the `process_permutations` module.
 When the processing of the buffer is finished we store the intermediary results and continue with the generation of the remaining permutations.
 We continue this process until all permutations are generated and processed.

 > [!NOTE]
 > Depending on the machine resources we can configure the amount of memory each process will consume by adjusting the buffer size through the config.ini file.